-Civil society helps to resolve legal deadlocks ahead of the 2005 presidential elections in Guinea-Bissau.
-The 2005 presidential election was intended to mark the end of Guinea-Bissau's history of trouble marked by civil war and political violence.
+Guinea-Bissau's 2005 presidential election was intended to mark the end of the country's history of trouble marked by civil war and political violence.
 In 2003, a Transitional Charter was adopted to allow the transitional government to govern the country until the new leadership was elected.
 Ahead of the 2005 presidential elections, the Citizens' Goodwill Task Force (CGWTF), supported by the International Peace and Prosperity Project, engaged international legal experts in a review of the electoral laws regarding candidacy for public office contained within the Transitional Charter.
-After expert review, the CGWTF recommended that the Charter's legal status should be recognized by the High Court in order to resolve issues relating to candidates' eligibility to run for presidential office.
-The CGWTF also drafted an election code of conduct to promulgate an 'issue-based and peaceful campaign'.
+After expert review, the CGWTF recommended that the Charter's legal status should be recognized by the High Court in order to resolve issues relating to candidates' eligibility to run for presidential office (UNDP 2009: 40-41).
+The CGWTF also drafted an election CoC to promulgate an 'issue-based and peaceful campaign'.
 It was endorsed by all but one of the presidential candidates.
-The code of conduct was distributed in French and Arabic and presented in rural areas by the country's main religious and civil society leaders.
-International organizations and national leaders praised the CGWTF's efforts as important in contributing to enhanced national debate on the electoral legal framework.
+The CoC was distributed in French and Arabic and presented in rural areas by the country's main religious and civil society leaders.
+International organizations and national leaders praised the CGWTF's efforts as important in contributing to enhanced national debate on the electoral legal framework (International Peace and Prosperity Project 2005; UNDP 2009: 1-40).